tatsumoto-ren/tatsumoto-ren.github.io/blog/learning-kanji.md

 The main goal of isolated kanji study is not to learn what every kanji means, but simply to push learners to the point where recognizing a kanji feels similar to recognizing a human face.

+Now, another way to look at this is if we look at Chinese people who learn Japanese, they improve so much faster and reach higher levels than traditional western learners of the language because they know the characters already.
+So you first need to become like a Chinese person.
+Chinese people don't know how to read the kanji in Japanese but they know how kanji look like and they know the meanings.
+After you catch up to a Chinese person then you can move on to learning grammar and sentences.

 Many commonly used resources that encourage mnemonics are based on RTK.
 Originally, RTK refers to a book "Remembering the Kanji" by James Heisig.